joelDeville/Image-Downloader/README.md

-# JavaFX-Project
+# Image-Downloading
-A Personal JavaFX Project
+Image downloader via URL

 This program connects via URL to the internet.
 Then, a download process will occur which will deliver the image to your local machine.